EqualExperts/agents-behave/blog/blog-tests-with-bdd.md

 ### Costs and Performance

 The expense of running these tests is significant.
 The GPT-4 model is costly, and the Mixtral model is less effective.
 It is essential to ensure that the costs remain under control.
 Moreover, the performance of the tests is concerning.
 They are slow, and the duration required to conduct them is considerable.
-However, we anticipate that with the ongoing advancement of Large Language Models (LLMs), achieving faster and more cost-effective solutions will become increasingly feasible.
+However, we anticipate that with the ongoing advancement of LLMs, achieving faster and more cost-effective solutions will become increasingly feasible.

 ### Non-Deterministic Tests